 - 1. Remove the athlete from the playing field, if appropriate, to a shaded area (such as an EZ-Up tent, locker room/athletic training room, or tree shade). - 2.
 Drape the patient appropriately (with towels or sheets) for privacy, if possible. - 3.
 Position the patient on their side with their top knee and hip flexed forward. - 4.
-Make sure the thermistor probe is cleaned with isopropyl alcohol. - 5.
-Lubricate the probe. - 6.
-Make sure the probe is plugged into the thermometer. - 7.
-Turn the thermometer on. - 8.
+Lubricate the disposable, one time use probe. - 5.
+Make sure the probe is plugged into the thermometer. - 6.
+Turn the thermometer on. - 7.
 Insert the probe 10 centimeters past the anal sphincter.
-Measure this ahead of time and draw a line on the probe. - 9.
-If you meet resistance while inserting, stop and remove the probe, then try again. - 10.
-Leave the probe in for the duration of treatment. - 11.
-After treatment has ended, remove the probe gently. - 12.
-Clean the probe thoroughly with a sterilization solution, such as Cidex Plus 28-Day Cold Sterilization Solution.
-The sterilization process will take approximately 10 hours.
-For infrequent uses, we recommend buying smaller quantities, as the solution will expire in a relatively short period of time after activation.
+Measure this ahead of time and draw a line on the probe. - 8.
+If you meet resistance while inserting, stop and remove the probe, then try again. - 9.
+Leave the probe in for the duration of treatment. - 10.
+After treatment has ended, remove the probe gently. - 11.
 Please read instructions thoroughly before use.